solutionio/the-digital-frontier/README.md

 This repo contains a collection of links and some thoughts on a development workflow & stack to build websites - not web applications.

+The theme structure should be universal.
+Either to use jekyll as a static page generator or wordpress as “backends”.

+For the jekyll on github-pages usecase the development stack should have only basic requirements.
+Additional package managers and build tools like npm, bower, grunt or gulp should be optional.

 ## TODO
 - [x] create repository
 - [x] add stuff from multiple projects to this repository